 Chilling cookie dough helps prevent the cookies from spreading too much during baking.
 The chill time also allows the flavors to meld together and enhance.
 If short on time, make the cookie dough one day and bake the cookies the next.

 Absolutely!
-I love keeping cookie dough in the freezer so a freshly baked batch is just a few minutes away!
+I love keeping cookie dough in the freezer, so a freshly baked batch is just a few minutes away!
 Portion the dough on a parchment-lined baking sheet and flash freeze until firm.
-Transfer the firm dough balls to a freezer-safe plastic bag.
-Freeze for up to 3 months.
+Transfer the firm dough balls to a freezer-safe plastic bag and freeze them for up to 3 months.
+Then, thaw the dough in the fridge and bake per the recipe instructions.
+To bake from frozen, allow a few extra minutes of baking time.

 Yes, these cookies freeze beautifully.
 Bake and cool the cookies completely.
 Flash-freeze the cookies until firm.
-Transfer the cookies to a freezer-safe plastic bag and store them for up to 2 months.
+Transfer the cookies to a freezer-safe plastic bag and store them for up to two months.
 Thaw at room temperature and enjoy!

 Brown Butter Toffee Chocolate Chip Cookies